-Figure 5.2-1 – OIC Reference Model
+NOTE: The AE in the reference model could be registered with the same CSE as the OIC IPE.

-Note: The AE in the reference model could be registered with the same CSE as the OIC IPE.
+Figure 5.2-1: OIC Reference Model

 5.3 Function of Interworking Proxy Entity

-The OIC IPE participation in the OIC Protocol as described in clause 5 does so in the role of a OIC Client to which OIC Applications (OIC Servers) interact.
+The OIC IPE participation in the OIC Protocol as described in clause 5 does so in the role of an OIC Client to which OIC Applications (OIC Servers) interact.
 For each OIC Server (Endpoint) that is maintained by the OIC Client in the OIC IPE, the OIC IPE shall instantiate and maintains an instance of a Resource of type <AE>.